-Like its Iraqi counterpart, the Afghan special visa program has not met its goals.
+Like its Iraqi counterpart, the Afghan special visa program did not meet its goals from the outset.

-Given that Iraqi and Afghan translators must demonstrate an “ongoing serious threat” to their well-being for providing “faithful and valuable service,” it would seem that the U.S. would have set up mechanisms to expedite their visa applications.
+Given that Iraqi and Afghan translators are considered friends of “the American infidels” by the Taliba, ISIS, Al Qaeda, and other milita groups, it would seem the U.S. would have set up mechanisms to expedite their visa applications.
 Rather, the opposite has taken place.

 Such callousness is not new to U.S. foreign policy.

-From its reluctance to assist the Philippines, a long time ally, in recovering from a natural disaster, to its refusal to treat a loyal territory such as American Samoa as equal to other nations, our government often behaves as if political marriages are matters of short-term convenience, not long-term commitment.
+From its reluctance to assist the Philippines, a strong ally during war time, to its refusal to treat a loyal territory such as American Samoa as equal to other nations, our government often behaves as if political marriages are matters of short-term convenience, not long-term commitment.

-We cannot afford this misguided approach in the Middle East.
+Biden’s order recognizes that the U.S. cannot afford to continue this misguided approach in the Middle East.